JoshCheek/CU/biolabs/bio_bootcamp/my_version_of_isohelix_dna_isolation_protocol.md

   - [ ] Centrifuge for 1 minute, so WB flows through
   - [ ] Discard the flow through
 - [ ] Dry
+  - [ ] Centrifuge 3 minutes, to remove all traces of ethanol (is that the WB or the ethanol from "unknown things"?)
 - [ ] Place the column in a clean collection tube (postfilter basin) since the current one is all wet
-  - [ ] Centrifuge 3 minutes, to remove all traces of ethanol (presumably that's the WB?)

 Elution: Remove the DNA from the membrane